openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 - Assign code points 35 and 36 for ML-KEM + ECDH algorithms.
 - Removed hash binding for ML-DSA + EdDSA and SLH-DSA algorithms.
 - Allow usage of ML-KEM-768 + X25519 with v4 keys
+- Aligned KEM combiner to X-Wing and switched to suffix-free encoding of the domain separator

 # Contributors